jasonmauss/jasonmaussblog/_posts/2024-03-06-texas-bbq-review-hutchins-bbq.md

 Once you reach the front of the line there is a large meat counter with people holding knives ready to put whatever you order onto a tray for you.
 And they remind you to take a second tray for sides.
 They brushed the ribs I ordered with a little warm BBQ sauce when I ordered, which was a nice touch.
 They use some lamps to keep the meat warm as well, without drying out the meat much which was also nice.
 I ended up ordering 1/2 lb of brisket, one jalapeno cheddar sausage, 1/2 lb of pulled pork, and 1/2 lb of pork ribs.
 I was very tempted to also order one of their beef ribs - which looked **AMAZING** - but I knew I only had so much room in my stomach.
 Something to look forward to trying next time, I guess.

 Hutchins BBQ also had a pretty nice array of sides, which encompassed the typical Texas BBQ sides like mac & cheese, collard greens, fried okra, potato salad, and more.
 I opted for the potato salad and mac & cheese.
 This ended up being my total meal, along with the complimentary banana pudding for dine-in customers (and the same for their cobbler, too).
+I also ended up purchasing one of their bottles of brisket rub too so I can give it a try during my next backyard brisket cook.

 ![My meal during my first visit to Hutchins BBQ in Frisco, TX.](../uploads/hutchinsplatespic.jpg "My meal during my first visit to Hutchins BBQ in Frisco, TX.")

+## Price

+Hutchins BBQ is in my opinion, among the upper tier of BBQ restaurants, and they price their food accordingly.